SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ```

     2. Next, go to the secrets manager in the cloud console and create a new secret.
 You just need to give it a name, a
         value and leave the rest as default.
-Add one or more secrets like the image below.
+Add one or more secrets like in the image below.

         <figure markdown>
         ![Image](../figures/gcp_secrets_manager.png){ width="800"  }
         </figure>

     3. We are going to inject the secrets into our training job by using cloudbuild.
-Create new cloudbuild file called
+Create a new cloudbuild file called
         `vertex_ai_train.yaml` and add the following content:

         ```yaml linenums="1" title="vertex_ai_train.yaml"